goatastronaut0212/goatastronaut0212/README.md

 ## About this account

-This Github account only used for contributing Github Open Source Project.
-Yes and I used to host some personal project when I still in university but overtime there won't be many hobby projects will have in Github in case you want to look my personal project, I used Gitlab to hosting my personal project.
+This Github account only used for contributing Github Open Source Projects.
+Yes and I used to host some personal projects when I still in university but overtime there won't be many hobby projects in Github.
+In case you want to look my personal projects, I used Gitlab to hosting them.
 Thank you for your time when reading this.

 ## Hobby